By the end of this article, you’ll know exactly how to use product shortcodes in WooCommerce and the best ones to use depending on your situation.

 Better yet, you can customize all the information shown within the quickview to make your products even more appealing.

-Display new products
+Display new or recent products

-Lastly, you might simply want to showcase your newest products on your homepage or even the shop page right before your main products.
+You might simply want to showcase your newest products on your homepage or even the shop page right before your main products.
 This would be particularly useful at the start of a new season or if you want a clear way for regular customers to see what you’ve recently stocked.

 To do this, you can use the following shortcode: